 Africa visit to deliver impactful humanitarian engineering for the schools and communities of Babati District

-Last week UOW’s Faculty of Social Sciences (SOC) Associate Dean Research, Professor Lisa Kervin and Executive Manager, Katrina Gamble travelled with the Executive Manager of the Faculty of Engineering and Information Sciences (EIS), Lorelle Pollard, Dave Walker, a Humanitarian Engineer from EIS, and three humanitarian engineering students to Babati, Tanzania.
+In December UOW’s Faculty of Social Sciences (SOC) Associate Dean Research, Professor Lisa Kervin and Executive Manager, Katrina Gamble travelled with the Executive Manager of the Faculty of Engineering and Information Sciences (EIS), Lorelle Pollard, Dave Walker, a Humanitarian Engineer from EIS, and three humanitarian engineering students to Babati, Tanzania.